Pat Patterson Death – Liver Failure

 In the summer of 2006, Pat underwent surgery to remove a cyst from his coronary artery.
 He was discharged in October.

 Patterson continued working behind the scenes until passing away on December 2, 2020 at age 79.
-Patterson had been battling cancer.
+Patterson had been battling cancer and ultimately passed away due to liver failure caused by a blood clot.

 The Industry Mourns